Fast and energy-efficient neuromorphic deep learning with first-spike times

 Since, compared to the von-Neumann paradigm, artificial brain-inspired computing is only in its infancy, its range of possible applications still remains an open question.
 This is reflected by most state-of-the-art neuromorphic approaches to information processing, which, in order to accommodate a wide range of spike-based computational paradigms, aim for a large degree of flexibility in network topology and parametrization.
 Despite the obvious efficiency trade-off of such general-purpose platforms, we have shown that an embedded version of our framework can achieve a powerful combination of performance, speed, efficiency and robustness.
-This gives us confidence in our expectation that more specialized neuromorphic implementations of our model can outcompete current solutions based on von-Neumann architectures, especially in edge computing scenarios.
+This gives us confidence that a more specialized neuromorphic implementation of our model represents a competitive alternative to current solutions based on von-Neumann architectures, especially in edge computing scenarios.